296M Programmable

 There is minimal clearance around the three standoff mounting holes in the motherboard so I turned the standoffs to ensure adequate clearance.

-The LEDs do not have pads for mounting so need to be fastened to the front panel.
+The LEDs do not have pads for mounting on the early PCB sets so need to be fastened to the front panel.
 I used epoxy and 30 AWG wire to run to the PCB pads in the upper corner.

 They now have a LED PCB which mounts on the two banana jacks with a second nut to mount the LEDs.